$K$-theory of AF-algebras from braided C*-tensor categories: Explicit computations

 \section{Explicit computations}

 We will next, in a variety of cases, explicitly describe the ring $K_0(A(\mathcal{C},\pi))$ in terms of generators and relations, i.e., as a quotient

-The computations for SU(3), Sp(4) and G$_2$ have, as far as we are aware, not appeared in the literature before, except that the computation for $\mathbf{Rep}(\mathrm{SU}(3))$ essentially appeared in the work of Handelman-Rossmann \cite{HR1,HR2} and Handelman \cite{H1,H2}.
-The SU(2)-computations were done by Wassermann \cite{Wa} in the case of $\mathbf{Rep}(\mathrm{SU}(2))$ and by Evans-Gould \cite{EG} in the case of $\mathbf{Rep}_k(\mathrm{SU}(2))$.
+The computations for SU(3), Sp(4) and G$_2$ have, as far as we are aware, not appeared in the literature before, except that the computation for $\mathbf{Rep}(\mathrm{SU}(3))$ essentially appeared in the work of Handelman--Rossmann \cite{HR1,HR2} and Handelman \cite{H1,H2}.
+The SU(2)-computations were done by Wassermann \cite{Wa} in the case of $\mathbf{Rep}(\mathrm{SU}(2))$ and by Evans--Gould \cite{EG} in the case of $\mathbf{Rep}_k(\mathrm{SU}(2))$.
 The only novelty in these cases is a slight clarification of the ring structure.

-\begin{example} As a warm-up, we give an explicit computation for the irreducible 2-dimensional representation in $\mathcal{C} = \mathbf{Rep}(S_3)$, where $S_3$ is the symmetric group on three letters.
+\begin{example} As a warm-up, we give an explicit computation for the irreducible $2$-dimensional representation in $\mathcal{C} = \mathbf{Rep}(S_3)$, where $S_3$ is the symmetric group on three letters.
 In this case $\Lambda = \{1,s,\pi\}$, where $1$ is the trivial representation, $s$ is the sign representation, and $\pi$ is the $2$-dimensional representation $\pi\colon S_3\to \mathcal{U}(\mathbb{C}^3\ominus \{(1,1,1)\})$ that permutes the coordinates.
 They satisfy the fusion rules $s\otimes s \cong 1$, $s\otimes \pi \cong \pi$ and $\pi\otimes\pi \cong 1\oplus s\oplus\pi$ (and $1$ is the tensor unit).

 We claim that

 as ordered rings, where the positive cone on the right hand side is $\{[p(t)]\,:\,p(1/2)>0\}\cup\{[0]\}$ (and $[p(t)]$ denotes the coset of $p(t)\in\mathbb{Z}[t]$).
 Note that, as we saw in Example \ref{example:product_type}, $K_0(A(\mathcal{C},\pi)) \cong K_0(M_{2^\infty}^{S_3})$ and that, since $1/2$ is a root of $1-t-2t^2$, it makes sense to evaluate a coset in $\mathbb{Z}[t]/\langle 1-t-2t^2\rangle$ at $1/2$.